gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

 * Time Complexity: O(iknm), m is the size of the vector, n is the number of vectors (items), k is the number of clusters, i number of iterations, depends upon convergence
    4 parameters that affect the computing time
+* this is an example of a greedy algorithm
 * criteria for determine k-mean algorithm terminates
 	- After a fixed number of iterations
 	- When the document partition is unchanged